Estimated Repair Costs for 4 Typical Furnace Problems

 This problem can be complex, so the estimated cost to repair it depends on what’s wrong.

-2. Furnace Won’t Stay Lit
+2. My Furnace Won’t Stay Lit

 Your furnace uses a certain sequence when it starts heating your home.

-1. Your thermostat detects the temperature has dropped and tells your furnace to start running.
+1. Your thermostat notices the temperature has fallen and tells your furnace to start running.

 2. The draft inducer fan activates to pull in fresh air for combustion.